OUR ONE DAY TOKYO DISNEY STRATEGY

 On the Tokyo Disney Resort app, tap on Entry Request.
 This is a lottery for seats to one of the shows.
 We have the most success when trying for times later in the day – example the 4pm or 6pm shows.
 The reason I recommend this step first is so you can arrange the other fast passes around the show times.

-At Tokyo Disneyland, I recommend applying for “Mickey’s Magical Music World” and at Disneysea I recommend trying for “Big Band Beat.
+At Tokyo Disneyland, I recommend applying for “Mickey’s Magical Music World” and at Disneysea I recommend trying for “Dance the Globe.

 An entry request doesn’t cost any money.
 You will see straight away if you “won” seats to a show at that time.
 You can’t try again so I recommend applying for a later time in the day and hoping for the best (using this strategy – we have only missed out 1-2 times ever.).
 If you miss out?
 More time for rides – it’s ok.